deng-gdb/eurostat-gdp/README.md

 - [GCP Credentials](https://prefecthq.github.io/prefect-gcp/credentials/#prefect_gcp.credentials.GcpCredentials).
 Block used to manage authentication with GCP.
 - [GCS Bucket](https://prefecthq.github.io/prefect-gcp/cloud_storage/#prefect_gcp.cloud_storage.GcsBucket).
 Block used to store f configuration regarding the GCP Cloud Storage Buckets.
 - [BigQuery Warehouse](https://prefecthq.github.io/prefect-gcp/bigquery/#prefect_gcp.bigquery.BigQueryWarehouse).
 A block for querying a database with BigQuery.
-- [GCP Cloud Run Job](https://prefecthq.github.io/prefect-gcp/cloud_run/#prefect_gcp.cloud_run.CloudRunJob).
-Infrastructure block used to run GCP Cloud Run Jobs.
 - [GitHub](https://docs.prefect.io/2.13.5/concepts/filesystems/#github).
 The GitHub filesystem block enables interaction with GitHub repositories.
 This block is read-only and works with both public and private repositories.
+- [GCP Cloud Run Job](https://prefecthq.github.io/prefect-gcp/cloud_run/#prefect_gcp.cloud_run.CloudRunJob).
+Infrastructure block used to run GCP Cloud Run Jobs.
+This block contains all information required to run Perfect flows, namely:
+    - Docker Image name - the full location of the Docker image in the Google Artifact Registry
+    - GCP Credentials block

 The Prefect blocks in the project are created through the Python scripts.
 These scripts are located in the `eurostat-gdp/setup/blocks` folder.

 Implementation details see in the section [Create Prefect Cloud Blocks](#create-prefect-cloud-blocks).

-## Prefect execution environment: Docker, Google Artifact Registry, Google Cloud Run

-To run Prefect workflows scripts in the Cloud an execution environment is required.
-In the project such execution environment consists of two parts: **Docker image** which is stored in the **Google Artifact Registry** and **Google Cloud Run**.
-- Docker image contains the base environment for execution: Python, Prefect and all required dependencies that should be installed in the base environment in the Docker image.
-- [GCP Artifact Registry.](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#auth) is used to store the Docker image.
-- [Google Cloud Run](https://cloud.google.com/run/?hl=en) is used to run the corresponding Docker container.

-**Be aware of the following**_:
-  - The Docker image contains _**only base environment for Prefect execution**_: Python, Prefect, etc.
-  - The Prefect _**flows scripts**_ itself are located in the corresponding _**GitHub repository**_.
-  - The code requred to build the Docker image is located in the `setup/docker` folder in the project repo.
-  - All environment dependencies are captured in the `setup/docker/docker-requirements.txt` file and will be installed in the base environment in the Docker image.
+### Prefect Deployment

+[Prefect Deployments](https://docs.prefect.io/2.13.6/concepts/deployments/) are server-side representations of Prefect flows.
+They store the all metadata needed for remote orchestration including when, where, and how a workflow should run.
+So, a deployment allows to trigger and schedule Prefect flows instead of running them manually.

+Prefect CLI is used in the project for the deployment creation.
+In order to create Prefect deployment on the Prefect Server we need to run two commands on the local machine:
+- `prefect deployment build ...` - [this command](https://docs.prefect.io/2.13.6/api-ref/prefect/cli/deployment/) will create a deployment yaml file.
+- `prefect deployment apply ...` - this command will create and upload the deployment, specified in the yaml file, to the Prefect server.

-  - The implementation details see in the section [Build Docker image and put it in the Artifact Registry](#build-docker-image-and-put-it-in-the-artifact-registry)
+Implementation details see in the section [Create Prefect Deployment](#create-prefect-deployment).

 ## Prefect Agent and GCP VM instance